andrewfan/ember-table/CONTRIBUTING.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Writing Code in Ember Table

+Ember Table is written as an Ember CLI addon.
+This means that source files are in the `addon` and `app` folders, the demo application is in the `tests/dummy` folder, and tests are in the `tests` folder.

+Temporarily, we are supporting a globals-based build to be used with Ember apps that don't yet use Ember CLI.
+This build is created via code in the `packaging` folder, and the compiled files are in the `dist` folder.
+These files are checked into version control, but instead of modifying them directly, please generate them with `grunt dist`.

 ## Pull requests